-- Acceptance of responsibility by all individuals within the Firm; - Ownership of risk management within each line of business; and - Firmwide structures for risk governance and oversight.
+- Acceptance of responsibility, including identification and escalation of risk issues, by all individuals within the Firm; - Ownership of risk management within each of the lines of business and corporate functions; and - Firmwide structures for risk governance.

-Firmwide Risk Management is overseen and managed on an enterprise-wide basis.
-The Firm's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), Chief Risk Officer ("CRO") and Chief Operating Officer ("COO") develop and set the risk management framework and governance structure for the Firm which is intended to provide comprehensive controls and ongoing management of the major risks inherent in the Firm's business activities.
-The Firm's risk management framework is intended to create a culture of risk transparency and awareness, and personal responsibility throughout the Firm where collaboration, discussion, escalation and sharing of information are encouraged.
-The CEO, CFO, CRO and COO are ultimately responsible and accountable to the Firm's Board of Directors.
+The Firm's Operating Committee, which consists of the Firm's Chief Executive Officer ("CEO"), Chief Risk Officer ("CRO") and other senior executives, is responsible for developing and executing the Firm's risk management framework.
+The framework is intended to provide controls and ongoing management of key risks inherent in the Firm's business activities and create a culture of transparency, awareness and personal responsibility through reporting, collaboration, discussion, escalation and sharing of information.
+The Operating Committee is responsible and accountable to the Firm's Board of Directors.